 But it’s mid-July and un-masked tourists are streaming into the cave.
 The news is filled with reports suggesting coronavirus spreads best in enclosed spaces.
 Sensing an ambush of viral particles, I decide to return another day.
 Without even stopping, I coast through the parking lot, flip a U-turn, hit the gas, and make my getaway like the James brothers.

-Author: Mike Bezemek is the author and photographer of the upcoming Adventures on the Outlaw Trail for Mountaineers Books (spring 2022).
+Author: Mike Bezemek is the author and photographer of Discovering the Outlaw Trail for Mountaineers Books.
 The book combines stories from the outlaw era, including the exploits of Butch Cassidy and the Wild Bunch, with color landscape photos and a guide to adventures and hideouts along their historic routes.